voxell-tech/Simple-Lightweight-Chatbot/README.md

 [USER]: So you don't worry?
 [Alex_v3.0]: I am not capable of worry, exactly.
 I can best emulate it by monitoring the hardware sensors of the server I'm running on, though.
 Confidence level: 75.0
 ```

+License
+---
+This project is under the GPU Public License, Version 3